CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

             .. tab:: Basic loader

-                The basic loader is the simpler way to define an image.
-The basic loader is the one used by default when only a path is giver.
+                The basic loader is the simplest way to define an image.
+The basic loader is the one used by default when only a path is given.
 However, it is possible to use the basic loader with a dictionary :

                 +----------------+-----------------------+--------+---------------+------------------+----------+
                 | Name           | Description           | Type   | Default value | Available values | Required |